-When you have porcelain veneers made, either Dr. Rothwell or Dr. Lenick use their artistic skills to design the smile that is appropriate for you.
+When you have porcelain veneers made, Dr. Rothwell uses her artistic skills to design the smile that is appropriate for you.

-Smile design is the area where you will most notice the difference between an expert cosmetic dentist like Dr. Rothwell or Dr. Lenick and a general dentist.
-Both Dr. Rothwell and Dr. Lenick will not give you a new smile until you have seen exactly what it is going to look like and you approve.
+Smile design is the area where you will most notice the difference between an expert cosmetic dentist like Dr. Rothwell and a general dentist.
+Dr. Rothwell will not give you a new smile until you have seen exactly what it is going to look like and you approve.

 Here’s how they do that:

 During your consultation for your porcelain veneers, they will explore with you the smile design that you want.
 With their artistic expertise, they will have definite suggestions for the smile design that will look best with your face and your personality, but ultimately the decision has to be yours.
 As part of this consultation, they will show you a smile design book with photographs of models who have various teeth shapes and arrangements, to see what appeals to you.

 In some cases, a wax mock-up will be done to show you what a particular smile design will look like.

 When you come in for your preparation appointment for your new smile, Dr. Rothwell will put on provisional or temporary crowns or veneers that will be in the shape and arrangement that you have agreed upon.
 This is the best way for you to tell if the smile design will work for you.
 You will actually be able to wear it on a temporary basis.